2015 Most Powerful Brokerage Firms

 Among the major food groups, office had the biggest year on the investment sales market, with firms reporting $133.8 billion in such transactions.
 That’s about 36 percent of the total investment sales volume disclosed for 2014.
 Multi-family secured the second spot with about 20 percent of activity ($67.3 billion), followed by retail with 17 percent ($53.9 billion).
 A marked uptick was seen in the hospitality sector, which captured 12 percent ($42.3 billion) of the total investment sales volume.
 Last year, hospitality accounted for just 7 percent of activity.

 These firms also detailed 2.7 billion square feet of leasing activity.
 We are happy to report that the total square footage leased increased by 8.2 percent from 2013 to 2014.
 From 2012 to 2013, this square foot value increased 8.4 percent, so perhaps a slowdown in growth is on the horizon.
-Read more about last year’s ranking here: 2014’s top brokerage firm.
+Read more about last year’s ranking here: 2014’s Most Powerful Brokerage Firms.